xyan-dhgb/caro-game/README.md

 ## Features
 - **Multiplayer Mode**: Play against another player on the same device or over a network.
-- **Fantastic Menu**: Give you multiple choice to make your game become more and more creative.
+- **Fantastic Menu**: Give you multiple choices to make your game more and more creative.
 - **Undo Move**: Allows players to undo their last move.
 - **User-Friendly Interface**: Clean and intuitive interface for an enjoyable playing experience.